-How Google Works by David F. Carr
+How Google Works [the broken link was removed] by David F. Carr

 An interesting look at the technology system behind Google.

 Google was driven from the beginning by engineers that sought to do what was best.
 Since those engineers were the founders of the company and still run the company Google has been able to keep the focus not on what is accepted as conventional wisdom but what actually works best.
 Google understands when you experiment things might not work out.
-Google’s solution is to experiement quickly and fail early (turn the pdsa cycle quickly).
+Google’s solution is to experiment quickly and fail early (turn the pdsa cycle quickly).
 That is something every organization can apply.

 The advantage will erode over time, and Google will eventually run up against the limits of how much homegrown technology it can manage, Valdes predicts: “The maintenance of their own system software will become more of a drag to them.”